HMS Hydra (1797)

 HMS Hydra launched in 1797 was a fifth-rate frigate of the Royal Navy.
 From 1813 to 1817 she served as a troopship.
 She was sold in 1820.

 She was built to the design of the captured French frigate Melpomene (taken in 1794).

 French Revolutionary Wars

 Hydra was commissioned in April 1797 under Captain Sir Francis Laforey.

 At the action of 30 May 1798, Hydra, in company with the bomb vessel HMS Vesuvius and the cutter HMS Trial, ran aground the French corvette Confiante, which was destroyed.
 The corvette Vésuve and an unnamed cutter also ran ashore, but the British were not able to destroy them.

 On 16 December 1800 Traveller foundered in the Atlantic Ocean (48°00′N 49°15′W).
 Hydra rescued the crew.
-Traveller had been on a voyage from Martinico to London.
+Traveller had been on a voyage from Martinique to London.

 Hydra was anchored at the Nore on Sunday 17 May 1801 (as recorded in the journal of Captain Matthew Flinders of HMS Investigator).